 Also embedded within the program is a series of interactive formative feedback exercises to help you identify your individual learning needs and to help you translate new knowledge to your practice.

-The program is supported by the Ontario Ministry of Health and Long-Term Care.
+This program is supported by the Ontario Ministry of Health and Long-Term Care.
 Priority is given to physicians currently practicing in Ontario.
-Please email email@example.com to inquire about registration if not an Ontario physician.
+Please sign onto the waitlist below if you are not an Ontario physician and we will let you know on Monday, October 5, 2020 if we can accept your registration.